There’s a reason why you’re more likely to die of a heart attack than click on a banner ad. Most display ads end up in front of the wrong audience.

 Fortunately, there’s a very easy fix for this.

 First, you need to see where your ads are actually displaying.
-Open AdWords, pick a reasonable time frame (I prefer 6-12 weeks), choose the appropriate campaign and click Display Network.
+Open Google Ads, pick a reasonable time frame (I prefer 6-12 weeks), choose the appropriate campaign and click Display Network.

 Click on “Placements” to see where your ads have been displayed: